An open source license protects contributors and users. Businesses and savvy developers won’t touch a project without this protection.

 If you have a dependency that doesn’t have a license, ask its maintainers to add a license.

-The MIT License is a permissive license that is short and to the point.
-It lets people do anything they want with your code as long as they provide attribution back to you and don’t hold you liable.
+The MIT License is short and to the point.
+It lets people do almost anything they want with your project, like making and distributing closed source versions.